-When serious drainage issues occur, you need to call for emergency drain service right away.
+When serious drainage issues occur, you need to call for emergency drain repair service right away.
 You need to be able to use things like your toilets and your showers, and you certainly cannot wait for a regular service call while a leaking or backed up drain floods your basement.

 Common Drain Emergencies

 The plumbing system in your home could experience any number of drain emergencies.
 Even some drainage problems that seem similar could have very different causes.
 To provide you with a better understanding of emergency drain service, we are going to take a look at some of these common drainage problems and the types of things that cause them.

 The drains for your kitchen and bathroom sinks can get clogged fairly easily.
 In some cases, you might be able to correct the situation by using a plunger, but there are tough clogs that will be too difficult for a homeowner to handle.

 When your kitchen or bathroom sink is backed up or draining slowly, you need to get it fixed as soon as possible.
 Without the use of your kitchen sink, you won’t be able to prepare food or wash dishes, and if your bathroom sink won’t drain, imagine how hard it will be to get ready for work in the morning.

 When the drains on these sinks get stopped up, it is usually because a build of debris and muck in the drain line.
 In the kitchen, it is most likely things like grease and bits of food that have accumulated over time.
 With the bathroom sink, it is probably things like soap, hair and toothpaste.